alcionai/corso/website/blog/2023-4-10-incrementals-pt1.md

 the changes from token a1 would always give the changes made after time t1 including those after time t2.
 Requesting changes from token a2 would give only the changes made after time t2.
-Tokens eventually expire though, so waiting a long time between backups (e.x. weeks) may cause all items to be enumerated again.
+Tokens eventually expire though, so waiting a long time between backups (e.g., a few days) may cause all items to be enumerated again.

 ## Corso full backups, incremental backups, and backup layout